-To be considered for one of our training contract places, you must participate in our Spring vacation scheme.
-We have up to twelve places on the scheme.
-The scheme is designed to give you an insight into the work we do and to experience the unique culture of our firm.
+To be considered for one of our training contract places, you must participate in our Spring or Summer vacation scheme.
+We have up to ten places on each scheme.
+The schemes are designed to give you an insight into the work we do and to experience the unique culture of our firm.
 You’ll also get a chance to meet our current trainees along with our associates and partners and find out what makes Ropes & Gray a great place to start your legal career.

 Applying for a Vacation Scheme